elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

     <div></div>

 - Singular Responsibility Principle -- Separate the code related to each state into separate classes.
-- The Open/Closed Principle - Add new states without modifying existing state classes or the context
+- The Open/Closed Principle - Add new states without modifying existing state classes or the context.
 - Simplify the contextual code by removing bulky state machine conditionals.

 <br />